davidhodge931/ggblanket/README.md

 ## Thanks!

-Thank you Hadley Wickham and all other ggplot2 (and ggplot2 extension) authors and contributors.
+Thank you to all authors and contributors to ggplot2, tidyverse, and the wider R ecosystem.
 If you like ggblanket, please give the repository a star and help spread the word.